From the Where2sing.com stories: The Great Karaoke Escape 2004/05DAY 16

 And then it's a call to John Preston Special Events to find if John's at home, and I'm told that he'll be back later in the afternoon.

+Around 4 I get to the Preston establishment at Mudgeeraba, slightly inland from the coast, and find Jo (well, after driving too far up the road, turning around and driving back until I see a blonde lady frantically waving at the side of the road).
 John turns up soon afterwards, and I'm given a tour of the Preston empire.
 It all looks very organised, and active, and one room is a sort of shrine to yesteryear's karaoke - an open and large case displays karaoke cassette tapes, all neatly numbered, and John talks about the first few years of karaoke in pubs during the late eighties.
 It's also interesting to see the old posters on the walls, and reminds me of Bill Masters' similar shrine in Brisbane.
 But the Prestons are recovering from a power surge of the previous week that destroyed their phone system and several of their computers, and we're interrupted by the telephone system technician.

 I also meet one of their karaoke hosts who comes in to collect the vehicle and equipment with which to host that night's gig at the Hard Rock Cafe.
 I promise to go along later.